JPvRiel/docker-rsyslog/README.md

 Notice the example has 300 seconds (5 minutes grace) to allow rsyslog to stop gracefully.

 If you DON'T see `INFO: rsyslog stopped normally`, then you know the container was stopped or got killed prematurely.
-The docker stop command first sends a TERM signal, but the default is to only wait 10 seconds and then KILL. rsyslog may need more time to sync data to disk or forward ouput.
+The docker stop command first sends a TERM signal, but the default is to only wait 10 seconds and then KILL. rsyslog may need more time to sync data to disk or forward output.
 Therefore, tune the `--time` option for the stop command.

 Stopping the container should allow the entry point script to execute `kill -SIGTERM $(cat /var/run/rsyslogd.pid)` so that rsyslog closes files and stops cleanly.